Lead Resources

 Test Your Water

-• ACHD does not recommend doing a partial lead line replacement.
+• The ACHD does not recommend doing a partial lead line replacement.
 When lead service lines are disturbed but not replaced, they can release lead for weeks or months after the disturbance.
-For more information on service lines, please see our Prevention page.
+For more information on service lines, please see our prevention page.
 If you are looking to replace your entire lead service line, you should coordinate both the public and private lead line replacement with the PWSA.

-• Contact the Lead Help Desk at 412.255.8987 or visit the PWSA website.
+• Contact the Lead Help Desk at 412-255-8987 or visit the PWSA website

 Get a Water Filter